BioImageInformatics/gleason_grade/README.md

 14. Run a test on retrained Hub classifiers
 15. Utility script to hold options for retraining
 16. Utility script to hold options for deploy

-### Tutorials

-1. Creating data from image / mask pairs
-2. Training a segmentation network using `tfmodels`
-3. Validating performance on image / mask pairs
-4. Applying the model to a whole slide `svs` image